shaikhq/commands-library/installing pyenv on RHEL Server 7.9.md

 sudo yum install openssl-devel
 ```

-I ran the following command to list the available openssl versions that I can choose from to install:
+I ran the following command to list the available openssl versions that I could choose from to install:
 ```shell
 yum list available | grep openssl
 ```